verbb/gift-voucher/docs/get-started/configuration.md

 - `pdfPaperSize` - Sets the paper size for the PDF.
 - `pdfPaperOrientation` - Sets the paper orientation for the PDF.
 - `registerAdjuster` - Controls when the adjuster should be applied.
 Valid options are `beforeTax` (default) and `afterTax`.
+- `includeShipping` - Whether shipping costs should be included in voucher redemption.
 - `attachPdfToEmails` - A collection of Commerce Email UIDs that Gift Voucher should automatically attach the voucher PDF to.

 #### `attachPdfToEmails`